mtice22/California-Housing/README.md

 # Introduction
 Our group was tasked with building a multiple linear regression model to predict California housing prices based on the predictor 'median_house_value'.

+Our visuals included a Residual vs. Fitted and a normal Q-Q plot to check the assumptions made in the multiple linear regression model.
+The residual vs. fitted model is used to check the linearity assumption based on the shape of a red line.
+The Normal Q-Q plot checks the expected errors assumption of the multiple linear regression model.

+Then